martinvonz/jj/docs/branches.md

 mitigate it). `jj branch list` will have details. `jj log` will show the branch name with a question mark suffix (e.g. `main?`) on each of the conflicted branch's potential target revisions.
 Using the branch name to look up a revision will resolve to all potential targets.
-That means that `jj co main` will error out, complaining that the revset resolved to multiple revisions.
+That means that `jj new main` will error out, complaining that the revset resolved to multiple revisions.

 Both local branches (e.g. `main`) and the remote branch (e.g. `main@origin`) can